Published on in Health Tip of the Week

 For teenage drivers, there’s a different danger: a very high risk of accidents due to drowsy driving.
 As new drivers, adolescents are already more prone to error.
 Add sleepiness to the equation and the danger rises.

 When children are cranky and badly behaved due to lack of sleep, parents tend to get irritable, too.
 The result is often an increase in arguments and battles of will.
 Healthy sleep for everyone in the family can bring down the emotional temperature at home so life is more comfortable and relationships improve.
-During this time of uncertainty in the world around us, and with many families spending much of their time together, managing family sleep schedules is something that can be controlled and will make a positive difference in our everyday lives.

 How to bring children’s sleep schedules into a healthy routine